-Some of the best known paintings such as "The Mortal Kiss" by Dmitri Vrubel, of Erich Honecker and Leonid Brezhnev's mouth-to-mouth embrace and Birgit Kinder's Trabi (Trabant) crashing through the Wall.
-They have provided popular postcard material until today.
-The paintings which still reflect the patchwork, eclectic and bohemian atmosphere of Berlin today are a mixed bag of surreal images, political statements and graffiti-like effusions stretching from the Oberbaum Bridge to Ostbahnhof train station.
+Some of the best known paintings are "The Mortal Kiss" by Dmitri Vrubel, showing Erich Honecker and Leonid Brezhnev in a mouth-to-mouth embrace, and Birgit Kinder's Trabant crashing through the Wall.
+They have proved very popular as motifs for photos and postcards until today.
+The paintings today are a mixed bag of surreal images, political statements and graffiti-like effusions, reflecting the eclectic bohemian atmosphere of the city.